 Most family foods can be modified for your baby by cutting out salt, sugar and reducing spice.
 An easy alternative is to steam the vegetables separately if you are making a spicy version for yourself.

-Also baby requires more fat than adults; if you’re household follows a low-fat diet then consider adding a side of grated coconut chutney, ghee on chapattis/dal/rice or avocados just for baby.
+Also baby requires more fat than adults; if your household follows a low-fat diet then consider adding a side of grated coconut chutney, ghee on chapattis/dal/rice or avocados just for baby.

-A 6 to 9 month old baby is still mastering the pincer grasp making it difficult to properly eat a typical Indian meal.
-Start out with finger food versions of family meals and slowly ease into complete family meal as the pincer grasp improves.
+A 6 to 9-month-old baby is still mastering the pincer grasp making it difficult to properly eat a typical Indian meal.
+Start out with finger food versions of family meals and slowly ease into a complete family meal as the pincer grasp improves.

 Another point that comes up repeatedly is, explaining baby led weaning to the extended Indian family.
 Here you may have to hold your ground more than a few times.
 Once non-consenters see the baby eat on their own, they too are proud.
 Stay patient, its best not to get stressed.
 Ultimately only the parents are the best judge of what suits them and their baby.

 The idea of a self feeding baby always appealed to me.
 There are videos online of 6 to 7 month old babies eating big chunks of meat off the bone, while its quite an attention getter – I wanted to proceed more gently.

 What I loved about our experience with baby led weaning was the freedom from elaborate meal making for me and independence it offered my child from the onset.
 We introduced him to a wide variety of fresh fruits and vegetables in the first year.
 And it is amazing watching just how quickly our little humans pick up all the skills.
 Baby led weaning and “no pressure tactics at the table” allowed him to be a great eater and a happier child.

 - Feeding your child should focus on sharing in the joy of eating healthy and nutrient rich foods.
 Don’t worry too much about the rules!